Tough Questions And Real Drinks: YES or NO | Isabel Brown

 And so I think I have this more classical conception of politics, which is that the law is a tutor.

+Same Paul says that.
 The law is a teacher.

 And so

 you want to make sure that you don't have too heavy a hand.
+You don't want

-You don't want, you know, like big daddy president just like deciding every single thing in your life.
+big daddy president just like deciding every single thing in your life.
+But the social media stuff is quite dangerous.

-It can be, the internet is just a portal to hell, basically, the cell phones.
+It can be the internet is just a portal to hell, basically, the cell phones.

-And so teenagers are going to look at like porn and terrible things, radical politics and nasty bullying, and all just everything.
+And so teenagers are going to look at like porn and terrible things, radical politics and nasty bullying and all, just everything.
+And so absolutely, I think the state has a role to

 rein that in a little bit.
+I do.

 My only concern is that I think the state sometimes tries to replace the role of the parent.